drmohundro/SWXMLHash/README.md

 ### How do I handle deserialization with an enum?

 Check out this great suggestion/example from @woolie up at <https://github.com/drmohundro/SWXMLHash/discussions/245>.

+### I'm seeing an ""'XMLElement' is ambiguous" Error

+This is related to <https://github.com/drmohundro/SWXMLHash/issues/256> - `XMLElement` has actually been renamed multiple times to attempt to avoid conflicts, but the easiest approach is to just scope it via `XMLHash.XMLElement`.

 ### Have a different question?